Jordi-Jaspers/RTOS_Excercises/README.md

 **Excercise_2:**
 -   Copy original C-code -> done!
--   Modify the code that the error is prevented.
+-   Modify the code that the error is prevented. -> done!
--   Create Report about the code
+-   Create Report about the code -> done!

 **Report**
 Analyse exercise 6_4_3.c (shown below) and write a report (< 3 pages):